 Richard Carney, et al. v.
-West TeleServices Corporation, West Telemarketing Corporation, West Telemarketing Corporation Outbound, West Telemarketing Insurance Agency, Inc., Hal Morris, Matt Mazzarella and John Erwin (Cause No. 97-CI-15780) was filed on October 31, 1997 in the 131st Judicial District Court of Bexar County, Texas.
+West TeleServices, Inc., West Telemarketing Corporation, West Telemarketing Corporation Outbound, West Telemarketing Insurance Agency, Inc., Hal Morris, Matt Mazzarella and John Erwin (Cause No. 97-CI-15780) was filed on October 31, 1997, in the 131st Judicial District Court of Bexar County, Texas.
 Plaintiffs seek certification of a class consisting of all hourly employees of West TeleServices Corporation, West Telemarketing Corporation, West Telemarketing Corporation Outbound, and West Telemarketing Insurance Agency, Inc. Plaintiffs allege that they were not paid for all compensable work performed by them during their employment.
-Plaintiffs seek recovery under the theories of quantum meruit, common law fraud, common law debt, conversion, and civil theft.
+Plaintiffs seek recovery under the theories of quantum meruit, common law fraud, common law debt, conversion and civil theft.

-I. SIGNIFICANT CUSTOMERS
+I. SIGNIFICANT CUSTOMERS AND SERVICE LINES

-For the years ended December 31, 1997 through December 31, 1995, the Company had 20 to 24 major customers who accounted for approximately 62% to 72% of total revenues.
-The Company had two customers who accounted for 25% and 12% of total revenue for the year ended December 31, 1997, and 18% and 12% for the year ended December 31, 1996, and one customer who accounted for 15% of total revenue for the year ended December 31, 1995.
+For the years ended December 31, 1998, through December 31, 1996, the Company had 41 to 50 major customers who accounted for approximately 80% of total revenues.
+The Company had one customer who accounted for 33% of total revenue for the year ended December 31, 1998, two customers who accounted for 25% and 12% of total revenue for the year ended December 31, 1997, and 18% and 12% for the year ended December 31,1996.